 Note: NDQ also has a hedged version called the BetaShares NASDAQ 100 ETF – Currency Hedged (HNDQ).

-Stockspot reviews and compares more than 250 ETFs in our annual Stockspot ETF Report.
-In this article, we road test the best technology ETFs in Australia across a range of different metrics to provide our analysis on the most suitable choice for investors.
+Following the success of our annual Stockspot ETF Report, in this article, we road test the best technology ETFs in Australia.
+We will compare technology ETFs across a range of different metrics, to provide our analysis on the most suitable choice for Australian investors.

 - Size